Explore health content from A to Z.

 HDL (high-density lipoprotein) is a particle that picks up excess cholesterol from artery walls.
 HDL is known as “good cholesterol.”

 Having high cholesterol (or a high LDL level) promotes the buildup of plaque in your arteries.
-Plaque is a waxy material made up cholesterol and other particles.
+Plaque is a waxy material made up of cholesterol and other particles.
 When there is too much plaque, the arteries can become narrowed and restrict blood flow.
 High levels of triglycerides (fats that travel in the blood to be used for energy) also increase the risk for blockage.
 If high cholesterol isn’t controlled, this makes it more likely for you to develop PAD and other heart problems.
 But high cholesterol can be controlled with diet changes, exercise, and medication.

 The higher your LDL and triglyceride levels, the higher your risk for heart attack, stroke, and worsened PAD.